Part 1: The Danger of Waterfall Thinking: Just Enough, Just In Time Is Actually Very Little

 It is the beating heart of the agile release train and any SAFe® implementation.

 Compare this with what happens when teams invest a lot of time in the up-front preparation of their Features; creating long lists of Stories for the teams to do, and consequently high levels of expectation about who will do what and when.
-If you go down this path you will cause on-going team problems such as:
+If you go down this path it is easy to put the team into a downward spiral where the problems re-inforce themselves and lead to everyone falling back into their old ways-of-working.

 - Lack of ownership: when presented with what appears to be the definitive set of Stories for a Feature the teams don’t take any ownership.
 They feel that their job is to just do what they are told and implement all the stories regardless of whether or not the Stories identified for a Feature make any sense at all.